 Reel Seat

 An often overlook part on a fishing rod, although it is important.
-It also plays a role in the sensitivity.
+It also plays a role in sensitivity.
 Metal reel seats are okay if lined with plastic but beware of ones with cardboard.
 The preferred material is graphite.
-A graphite reel seat with a cut out allows the blank to make contact.
-As a result, light bites transmit to your hands and are felt.
+A graphite reel seat with a cut-out allows the blank to make contact.
+As a result, light bites transmit to your hands with a better feeling.
 This will increase the cost also.

 Guides